-Off-payroll working rules for clients, workers and their intermediaries.
+Off-payroll working rules for clients, workers (contractors) and their intermediaries.

 The off-payroll working rules

-The off-payroll working rules can apply if a worker provides their services through an intermediary.
+The off-payroll working rules can apply if a worker (sometimes known as a contractor) provides their services through their own limited company or another type of intermediary to the client.

-An intermediary will usually be the worker’s own personal service company.
-They could also be a partnership, a managed service company, or an individual.
+An intermediary will usually be the worker’s own personal service company, but could also be any of the following:

 You may be affected by these rules if you are: